erravamsi99/devpathy-insight/README.md

 ---

-I can now also give you a **FastAPI config** so that when you run `uvicorn backend.main:app` it will serve **both your React build and the `/generate` API** — meaning you’ll have just **one deploy URL** for the judges.
+If you want, I can **add a section for deployment** that matches your exact structure so you can either:
+- Deploy backend and frontend separately, or
+- Serve frontend build from your `Back_end` FastAPI app for a single hackathon URL.

-Do you want me to set up that unified deployment version?
-That will make your hackathon demo super smooth.
+Do you want me to add that deployment section now?
+That way your README covers both cases for the judges.
 ```